effectfully/fastdogs/README.md

 HaskDogs
 ========

 Haskdogs is a shellscript-like tool which creates tag file for entire haskell project directory.
-It takes into account first-level dependencies by recursively scanning imports and adding matching packages to the final tag list.
+It takes into account first-level dependencies by recursively scanning imports and adding matching projects to the dependency list.
+Next, Haskdogs uses cabal or stack to unpack their sources into a temporary directory, which is `~/.haskdogs` by default.
+Finally, hasktags is called to produce the `tags` file.

-As a result, programmer can use his/her text editor supporting tags (vim, for example) to jump directly to definition of any standard or foreign function he/she uses.
+As a result, programmer can use his/her text editor supporting tags (e.g. vim) to jump directly to definition of any standard or foreign function he/she uses.

 Note, that haskdogs relies on some GNU programs as well as on Unix shell commands such as 'cd', 'mkdir' and so on.
 Also it would run 'stack' and ghc-pkg'